DangUIT/Detect-the-vehicles-in-wrong-lane/README.md

 # Detect Vehicle in Wrong Lane

-This project utilizes **computer vision** and **deep learning** techniques to detect vehicles traveling in the wrong lane.
-The model is based on **YOLOv8n**, optimized for efficient inference using quantization techniques.
-The project also includes object counting to accurately detect and report lane violations.
+This project leverages **computer vision** and **deep learning** techniques to detect vehicles traveling in the wrong lane.
+A lightweight and efficient detection model based on **YOLOv11n** is employed, with further optimization using **Post-Training Quantization (PTQ)**.
+The system supports real-time object detection, tracking, and violation analysis, and is designed to run smoothly on low-power devices such as the **Raspberry Pi 5**.

 ## Table of Contents
 - [Overview](#overview)